Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ## 6. Next steps

-- If performing an initial install or an upgrade of non-CSM products only, return to the [Install or upgrade additional products with IUF](install_or_upgrade_additional_products_with_iuf.md) workflow to continue the install or upgrade.
+- If performing an initial install or an upgrade of non-CSM products only, then return to the [Install or upgrade additional products with IUF](install_or_upgrade_additional_products_with_iuf.md) workflow to continue the install or upgrade.

-- If performing an upgrade that includes upgrading CSM, return to the [Upgrade CSM and additional products with IUF](upgrade_csm_and_additional_products_with_iuf.md) workflow to continue the upgrade.
+- If performing an upgrade that includes upgrading CSM, then return to the [Upgrade CSM and additional products with IUF](upgrade_csm_and_additional_products_with_iuf.md) workflow to continue the upgrade.